RESILIENCE REPORTER

-The Native Climate project, led by the Desert Research Institute, seeks four high school, college, graduate, or recently graduated students from across the US for a 10-week summer internship in multimedia storytelling.
-Interns will report on climate change impacts and resilience actions among Indigenous peoples in their regions, telling stories that build connections between traditional knowledge, Indigenous practices, and Western scientific understanding of climate change.
-This program combines structured learning with hands-on experience and mentorship, allowing interns to gain practical skills and exposure in various aspects of journalism and communication.
-Interns will meet twice-per-week via Microsoft Teams for learning sessions, feedback, mentorship, and opportunities to connect with professional journalists.
+The Native Resilience project, led by the Desert Research Institute, seeks two college, graduate, or recently graduated students for a 10-week summer internship in multimedia storytelling.
+Interns will report on what “resilience” looks like for Indigenous peoples in their regions under changing environmental conditions, telling stories that build connections between traditional knowledge, Indigenous practices, and Western scientific data.
+This internship combines structured learning with hands-on experience and mentorship, allowing interns to gain practical skills and exposure in various aspects of journalism and communication.
+Interns will meet twice-per-week via Microsoft Teams for learning sessions, feedback, mentorship, and opportunities to connect with other professionals in related fields.
 Outside of these meetings, interns will work independently on story assignments.

 flower of an edible wild bulb